GUZhexuan-2024/GUZhexuan-2024.github.io/_posts/2025-11-01-Foundations_of_Smooth_Optimization.md

 \end{array}
 $$

-$p$ can be represented as the linear combination of the orthogonal basis,
+$p$ can be represented as linear combination of the orthogonal basis,

 $$
 p = \sum_{i=1}^{n}a_{i}q_{i},